 It is an indication of the clear shift in the structure of hydrocarbon output in Trinidad and Tobago that PSCs first began having an impact on the tax system on the basis of gas, rather than oil, recovery even though the original intention of the change had been to maximise the government take from higher oil pricing and production.
-In fact, since 1993, the only PSC to deliver oil has been that with BHP Billiton/Total/Talisman for block 2c off the North East Coast and even that, as noted, has been something of a disappointment.
+In fact, since 1993, the only PSC to deliver oil has been that with BHP Billiton/Total/Talisman (now BHP Billiton/NGC/Chaoyang) for block 2c off the north east coast and even that, as noted, has been something of a disappointment.

 Natural gas officially established its production supremacy in Trinidad and Tobago in 1996 when it overtook oil as measured in barrels of oil or energy equivalent (boe) terms.
 It has not looked back since.
-In 2007, according to MEEI figures, the amount of oil lifted in Trinidad and Tobago averaged 120,018 b/d: the amount of gas produced was 689,200 boed, a huge disparity but one that explains why today, according to a government spokesman, "revenue derived from gas exports vis-à-vis oil is now in the ratio of 60-40" and even that may have shifted further if the world recession-induced fall in oil prices is taken into account.
+In 2007, according to MEEA figures, the amount of oil lifted in Trinidad and Tobago averaged 120,018 b/d: the amount of gas produced was 689,200 boed, a huge disparity.
+That situation still obtains today but because it takes six times a unit of gas to equal one barrel of oil in energy equivalency and price terms, the rise in the price of oil since 2010, and the fall in the gas price in the US in particular, has meant that oil still delivers 55 per cent of the revenue for the government from the energy sector, compared with 45 per cent for gas.